- This event has passed.

 In this one-hour webinar, you will learn:

 - How the food industry is using historical tobacco marketing tactics to sell unhealthy foods to today’s youth.

 - How to identify the places and frequency in which our youth are being exposed to unhealthy food.

 - To incorporate a variety of solutions on a local level at home and in our schools that limit our youth exposure to these unhealthy foods.

 Julie Ralston Aoki, JD, works on public policy for the public good.
 She directs the Healthy Eating and Active Living team at the Public Health Law Center.
 She supports Tribal, state, and local communities in developing laws and policies to support healthy food systems, healthy eating, and physical activity in ways that advance health equity.
 She is the past president and current member of the Minnesota Community Health Worker Alliance Board, a volunteer member of the Robbinsdale Human Rights Commission, and the parent of three kids.

-Dr. Francis Fleming serves as Director of Marketing Initiatives at the Rudd Center for Food Policy & Obesity, University of Connecticut and received her PhD in Communication at the University of Connecticut.
+Dr. Frances Fleming serves as Director of Marketing Initiatives at the Rudd Center for Food Policy & Obesity, University of Connecticut and received her PhD in Communication at the University of Connecticut.
 For over 10 years she has conducted research and published reports and academic papers analyzing the amount, type, and nutrition of food and beverages marketed to children, adolescents, and parents of young children, including assessing race/ethnicity-based targeted marketing practices.